-Throughout Illinois Tech faculty and students are exploring how we can be more healthy as individuals and a society.
+Throughout Illinois Tech, faculty and students are exploring how we can be healthier as individuals and as a society.
 This research encompass chronic conditions, disease, the environment, food safety, medical devices, medical imaging, mental health, nutrition, and sports.

 Health and Wellness